 They can be used other ways, too, such as a way to introduce a new organization, issue or event to the media, or as a touch-base for talking points.

 Backgrounders may often be referred to by other terms.
-For example, they may be combined with or confused with a "fact sheet."
-Often used as part of a larger "media kit."
+For example, they may be combined with or confused with a fact sheet.
+They are most often used as part of a larger media kit.